epond/rest-showcase-haskell/README.md

 =================================

 So this is not complete yet.
 It doesn't conform with the other REST showcases.
 I'm still getting to grips with Haskell and its web frameworks.
-Happstack seems an ok starting point but that might change because Yesod looks pretty cool, but it has a ton of boilerplate, and I haven't looked at Snap yet.
+Happstack seemed an ok starting point but I ran into problems getting the unencoded request body.
+I've switched to Scotty and it's proving to be a good choice.

 Build and run
 -----

 `cabal run` will build the module and run it.
 It may give a message telling you what dependencies need to be installed first using `cabal install`.

+`cabal repl` will fire up a repl with the project loaded so you can do things like check types and generally poke around.

 Basic Endpoint
 -----